darkmastermindz/python-git-crashcourse/01_CrashCourse_Intro.md

 4. YAY!
 You successfully made your commits and uploaded your first piece python code to GitHub as a git master!

-## Bonus Points - Watch Intro to Python from Harvard’s CS50 class and follow along.
+## 300 Bonus Points - Watch Intro to Python from Harvard’s CS50 class and follow along.
 1. Make a folder in your `PythonPractice` called `PythonCS50_2017` and follow along with the examples in that folder.
 - [CS50 2017 - Lecture 8 - Python - YouTube](https://www.youtube.com/watch?v=n_8zxTH7SvA)
 - [CS50 2017 - Lecture 9 - Python, continued - YouTube](https://www.youtube.com/watch?v=icOod04jYww)

-## Share with me links to your GitHub Repositories
+## Here's how to share with me links to your GitHub Repositories for points on the Leaderboard.

 1. Read about [The anatomy of a perfect pull request – Hugo Dias – Medium](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067)